epics-docs/epics-docs/specs/ca_protocol.rst

    cause.

--  If a server is restarted, it will most likely start sending BeaconID values from beggining (0).
+-  If a server is restarted, it will most likely start sending BeaconID values from beginning (0).
 Such situation must be anticipated.

 ``CA_REPEATER_CONFIRM``
 ~~~~~~~~~~~~~~~~~~~~~~~